ZoogVPN Review

 Key Takeaways:

-• The VPN comes with an excellent no-logs policy as well as a clean track record when it comes to handling customer data.
+- The VPN comes with an excellent no-logs policy as well as a clean track record of safely handling customer data.

 With a few fundamental features like a kill switch, strong encryption and support for industry-standard protocols, ZoogVPN has enough features to impress any user, but it lacks some advanced features.
 In this review, we will go over its features, speed, customer support, streaming performance and more.